-Program Example Total Allocation
+Program Example Total

+Allocation

 HTC \$65,000,000

-HOME Multifamily \$12,500,000
+HOME Mu ltifamily \$12,500,000

 HTF \$3,000,000

-HOME Single Family \$15,000,000
+HOME Single \$15,000,000

+Family

 These allocation amounts are only examples.
-Following approval of the RAF Methodology by the TDHCA Governing Board, Program area staff calculate the final allocation amounts according to the most recent information on funding availability.
-Even when final total allocation amounts are available, other planning considerations may alter the applicability of the RAF.
+After approval of the RAF Methodology by the TDHCA Governing Board, Program area staff calculate the final allocation amounts according to the most recent information on funding availability.
+Other planning considerations may also alter the final allocations provided by the RAF.
 For example, certain HOME SF activities may not release funds subregionally using the RAF.
 In addition, per Tex.
 Gov't Code §2306.111(d-1)(3), if HTF funds administered by the Department (and not otherwise set aside) do not exceed \$3 million, then HTF funds are not required to be allocated using the RAF.

-The Draft 2021 RAF Methodology will be presented at the May 21, 2020 TDHCA Board meeting for approval to be released for public comment.
-A public comment period will open from Friday, June 5, 2020, through Friday, June 26, 2020, with a public hearing on Tuesday, June 16, 2020.
-No public comment was received and no changes were made.
-The Final 2020 RAF Methodology will be presented for approval at the Board meeting of July 23, 2020.
+The draft 2024 RAF Methodology was presented at the May 11, 2023, TDHCA Board meeting for approval to be released for public comment.
+A public comment period was open from Monday, May 22, 2023, through Wednesday, June 21, 2023 at 5:00 pm Austin local time.
+A public hearing for the draft 2024 RAF Methodology was held at 2:00 p.m.
+Austin local time on Tuesday, June 6, 2023.
+No Public Comment was received.
+The final 2024 RAF Methodology will be presented for approval at the Board meeting of July 27, 2023.